kantega/htmx-workshop/README.md

 ## Exercise 5 - Fetching product stock status with HTMX on "load" Event Trigger and hx-indicator

 Some services are a bit slow.
-In this webshop, figuring out how many items are in stock (the inventory) takes about a second or two, and we don't want users to have to wait for this before the page loads.
+In this web shop, figuring out how many items are in stock (the inventory) takes about a second or two, and we don't want users to have to wait for this before the page loads.
 The solution is to lazy load the inventory using a trigger when the page loads.